os-js/os-js.org/src/manual/auth/permission/index.md

 ## User groups

-This depends on what [Authenticator Module](/manual/auth/module) is used.
+This depends on what [Authenticator Module](/manual/auth/modules) is used.

 ---

 ## Blacklisting packages

-This depends on what [Authenticator Module](/manual/auth/module) is used.
+This depends on what [Storage Module](/manual/storage/modules) is used.

 ---